 You can book flights for children travelling alone (aged 5 - 11 years) with Flyr, with some restrictions.
 Contact us via chat or 4000 0063.
 Each child travelling alone will have a flight attendant to take care of them on board.
 There is therefore a limited number of places for this type of assistance.
 You can read more about travel-alone-assistance here.
 Parents/guardians must show ID both at check-in and when collecting children at the arrival airport.

 Changes to your booking may be made based on the type of ticket you purchased.
-Mini tickets can be changed without charge up to 21 days before travel.
-Smart tickets can be changed without charge up to 3 days before travel.
-Flex tickets can be changed without charge up to 30 minutes before departure and are also fully refundable up to 30 minutes before departure.
+Mini tickets can be changed against a surcharge up to 21 days before travel.
+Smart and UNG tickets can be changed free of charge up to 3 days before travel.
+Flex tickets can be changed free of charge up to 30 minutes before departure and are also fully refundable up to 30 minutes before departure.
 You may change travel date and time.
 You may change departure and destination as well without a change fee, though limited to domestic or international travels.
 The latter meaning that a domestic ticket may only be changed to another domestic ticket and an international ticket must be changed to another international flight.

 If the price of the new journey is higher than the original journey, you must pay the difference in price.
 No refunds are given if the price of the new journey is less than the original.